 Concentrated steam technology offers faster results.
 Built-in aluminum plates leave a professionally pressed look.
 Attached creaser creates pleats and folds.
 Fast heat-up time and 15 minutes of steam.
-Multiple heat settings and 3 attachments to treat a variety of fabrics.
-Steam sanitizing cleans household germs and bacteria safely.

 There's a bit of skill needed to iron away wrinkles.
 If you find each pass produces more and more unwanted creases, a clothes steamer might be a better option for you.
 These devices allow you to steam away wrinkles from your clothing and even your drapery with minimal effort.

-Your first consideration is choosing a standing, handheld, or travel size steamer – standing is the desired option, but it takes up the most room.
-The best clothes steamer will heat-up quickly, feature temperature control, and come with a tank that allows you to steam for sufficient periods of time, but is not too heavy to move.
+Your first consideration is choosing a standing, handheld, or travel-size steamer – standing is the desired option, but it takes up the most room.
+The best clothes steamer will heat up quickly, feature temperature control, and come with a tank that allows you to steam for sufficient periods of time, but is not too heavy to move.
 If you fatigue quickly, find a model that has continuous steaming capabilities.

 What, exactly, is a fabric steamer and why do you need one?
 Let's find out.